 – article with outcomes from the USA, Puerto Rico and India

 – PLDP Procedure Manual details a global grant implementation

-Ramnath Siddi summarizes the project goals:
+Ramnath Siddi summarizes the goals of the PLDP program: